 - streambank stabilization – stabilizing streambanks to protect adjacent land and utilities while also providing environmental benefits.

-- water quality protection – Protecting streams, rivers, wetlands and other natural systems from pollution from stormwater runoff and other urban sources using BMPs.
+- water quality protection – using BMPs to protect streams, rivers, wetlands and other natural systems from pollution from stormwater runoff and other urban sources.

-- riparian / buffer zones – Designing planting plans to establish and/or protect riparian areas consisting of species native to the area and for removal of invasive / non-native species.
+- riparian / buffer zones – designing planting plans to establish and/or protect riparian areas consisting of native species to rermove invasive / non-native species.

-- stream and wetland mitigation – Providing mitigation designs to accomplish compensatory mitigation for unavoidable impacts resulting from development activities from localities and private developers.
+- stream and wetland mitigation – providing designs to accomplish compensatory mitigation for unavoidable impacts resulting from localities’ and private developers’ activities.

-- erosion & sediment control – Creation of erosion and sediment control plans specifically designed to protect stream restoration implementations and performing inspections to ensure the integrity of stream and wetland areas during restoration projects.
+- erosion & sediment control – creation of erosion and sediment control plans specifically designed to protect stream restoration implementations and perform inspections to ensure the integrity of stream and wetland areas during restoration projects.

-- stream and hydrologic determinations – Perform hydrologic determinations to classify a watercourse as either a stream or a wet weather conveyance.
+- stream and hydrologic determinations – perform hydrologic determinations to classify a watercourse as either a stream or wet weather conveyance.